ESMValGroup/ESMValTool_Tutorial/_episodes/06-preprocessor.md

 ## Completing the diagnostics section

-Now we are ready to finish our diagnostics section.
-Remember that we want to make two tasks: a preprocessor task, and a diagnostic task.
+We are now ready to finish our diagnostics section.
+Remember that we want to create two tasks: a preprocessor task, and a diagnostic task.
 To illustrate that we can also pass settings to the diagnostic script, we add the option to specify a custom colormap.